dmatscheko/metacompiler/README.md

 #### Strings

 * __unescape(s string) string__
 Backslash unescapes a string.
 Necessary for tokens, but not for tags.
-It is about the inverse of the `quote(s string) string` or `printf("%q", s)`.
+It is about the inverse of `printf("%q", s)` but without the quotation marks.

 #### Variables